danielcornock/danielcornock.co.uk/_posts/2020-04-19-angular-testing-2-stubbing-dependencies.md

 And it’s as simple as that.
 It’s best to keep it in it’s own file, with the naming convention `.stub.ts`.
 Even if this service had dependencies of its own, we don’t need to add a constructor to the stub.

+> A spy allows us to mock return values and track certain information about our function call such as what it was called with and how many times it was called.

 ## Providing the stub

 Now, back in our test file, we can provide this stub in place of our service: